What is bunion surgery?

 is called a "bunionette" or "tailor's bunion."
 Bunions often form when the joint is

-stressed over a prolonged period.
-Most bunions form in women, primarily because women
+stressed for a long time.
+Most bunions form in women, mainly because women may be

 as a family trait.
 Bunions may also result from arthritis.
 This often affects the